neg4n/notepad-_config/README.md

 The codebase is small enough to understand in one sitting, and flexible enough to rebuild from scratch.
 Fork it, strip it down, or change it into something unrecognizable - it’s still yours.
+If you wish to use different LSP servers or formatters, search codebase for `conform` and `blink` keywords.

 ## Installation